 - Present ground-breaking exhibitions

-- Offer K-12 programming for hundreds of Iowa students each year
+- Offer School Programs for thousands of Iowa students each year

 - Create opportunities for UI art students and faculty, including access to works from the UIMA collection